 - 1 pound ground turkey meat

 - 1.5 teaspoons salt (plus 3 teaspoons for pasta water)

 - 1 tablespoon tomato paste

 - 1 28 ounce can crushed tomatoes

 - 3/4 pound fettuccine pasta

-- Bring a large pot of water to a boil.
-Once boiling, add 1 tablespoon of salt to the boiling water and add the pasta.
-Cook according to the package, about 10-11 minutes.
+- Once your large pot of water is boiling, add 3 teaspoons of salt to the boiling water and add the pasta.
+Cook according to the package, about 10-15 minutes.

-- In the last few minutes of cooking the sauce, remove and discard the bay leaves.
-Add one tablespoon of butter and stir until melted.
+- In the last few minutes of cooking the sauce, add the butter if using and stir until melted.
 Turn off the heat and add the parmesan cheese, stirring to combine.

 - Once the pasta is done cooking, reserve 1/4 cup of pasta water to help thin out the sauce if needed.
 Drain noodles and serve with sauce.